Utricularia gibba: Distribution and habitat

 Utricularia gibba has a vast geographic range and is native to the eastern United States, southeastern Canada, Central America, the Caribbean, the western Mediterranean, Southern Africa and southern India.
-It is considered an invasive species in Hawai'i, Australia, Japan, Brazil, New Zealand, Singapore, Serbia, Hungary and the United Kingdom.
+It is considered an invasive species in Hawaiʻi, Australia, Japan, Brazil, New Zealand, Singapore, Serbia, Hungary and the United Kingdom.

 It grows in ponds and lakes or shallow water in ditches, pools, bogs, swamps, and marshes that may be still or slowly flowing.
 It can sometimes be found growing in deep water but will not flower unless the inflorescences are supported near the surface by living or dead vegetation.
 The waters in which it grows are typically poor in available phosphorus and nitrogen.

 Genetic efficiency

 In 2013, the genome of U. gibba was sequenced.
 At only 82 megabases, the genome is exceptionally small for a multicellular plant and the main difference between other plant genomes and that of U. gibba is a drastic reduction in non-coding DNA.
 The discovery casts doubt on the idea that repetitive, non-coding DNA, popularly known as junk DNA, is necessary for life.

 Utricularia gibba and the tomato split from a common ancestor approximately 87 million years ago.
 Since that time, both plants have experienced episodes of whole genome duplication (WGD) in which the plants' DNA content doubled in size.
 Since then, it has lost most unneeded DNA, unlike the tomato, and now has a genome only a tenth as long as the tomato's.

 Compared to Arabidopsis, the introns of Utricularia gibba are somewhat fewer in number per gene, and conserved cis-acting elements of its promoters are compressed.
 Most critical genes have returned to single copy status.
 However, the mitochondrial and plastid genomes of U. gibba do not appear to be compressed relative to those of other angiosperms.
 The compression of its nuclear DNA is thought to have occurred via both numerous microdeletions and some large-scale recombinant deletions.
 The presence of numerous GC-rich sequences throughout the nuclear genome of U. gibba is considered to have created a molecular mechanistic bias in favor of deletions, but this does not preclude the presence of a selection pressure to preserve such deletions.

 Trap formation is induced in U. gibba by low phosphorus but not low nitrogen, indicating that phosphorus availability is more limiting in its environment.
 It had also been previously proposed that an increased mutation rate due to greater environmental mutagen exposure could have increased natural selection for loss of unneeded DNA, but no evidence for this was found in the relative mutational diversities of U. gibba and Arabidopsis.

-It is possible that the genome duplication events and low-phosphorus environment acted in concert with one another: that the three whole genome duplications that occurred in U. gibba enabled the selective pressure of a phosphorus poor environment to reduce total DNA without the deletion of important genes.
+It is possible that the genome duplication events and low-phosphorus environment acted in concert with one another: that the three whole genome duplications that occurred in U. gibba enabled the selective pressure of a phosphorus-poor environment to reduce total DNA without the deletion of important genes.